top of page

 He played.

 No sour notes came.
-No confusing trills or thin wisps.
+No confusing puffs or thin wisps.
 Just breath—warm and bright—moving through the flute like wind through an empty tunnel, like sunlight over water.

 That evening, the flute rested once more on the shelf between the Blue Teacup and Father Flute.

-“You wished for more,” said Father Flute, who had spoken long about the matter with the blue teacup.
+“You wished for more,” said Father Flute, who had spoken long about the matter with the teacup.
 “And more was given.
 But your body, little one, was not the same without you.
-And neither was the boy’s.”
+Neither was the boy’s.
+That is how these things work.”

 “Old magic,” explained the teacup.
 “The natural sort.
 It stirs now and then, but nothing works quite right when it’s out of place.”